mauricio-chavez/mauriciochavez.dev/content/blog/hello-world/index.md

 I was on my way to become a [React](https://reactjs.org/) ninja, when I read about something called [GatsbyJS](https://www.gatsbyjs.org/).
 So I read what GatsbyJS is and got so excited!
-I thinked, _WOW, now I can write a blog!_ 😎 I've always wanted to write a blog, and now I can do it with the power of React and Javascript.
+I thought, _WOW, now I can write a blog!_ 😎 I've always wanted to write a blog, and now I can do it with the power of React and Javascript.

 I hope to see you around, guys!
 If you want something, contact me via Twitter.
-I will answer whatever thing you ask me.
+I will answer anything you ask me.
 Complains and suggestions allowed. 🤖

 By the way, I leave you a cowboy llama, because is lovely!
 Sayonara.